ankitachouksey57-eng/api_testing_kata_hotel_booking/README.md

 * Java - JDK version: 21.0.8
 * Maven 3.9.11

-To run test:
+To run all test:
-select the "tags = @e2eBookingFlow" in TestRunner file and run with command `mvn clean test` we have different tags as per the requirement of test scenario.
+select the "tags = @hotelBooking" in TestRunner file and run with command `mvn clean test`

+we have different tags as per the requirement of test scenario.
-@successfulBookingCreation
+1. @successfulBookingCreation
-@negativeBookingCreation
+2. @negativeBookingCreation
-@getBookingByRoomID
+3. @getBookingByRoomID
-@getBookingByInvalidRoomID
+4. @getBookingByInvalidRoomID
-@getBookingByInvalidBookingID
+5. @getBookingByInvalidBookingID
-@bookingUpdateSuccess
+6. @bookingUpdateSuccess
-@bookingUpdateNegative
+7. @bookingUpdateNegative
-@successfullyDeletedWithId
+8. @successfullyDeletedWithId
-@negativeScenarioForDelete
+9. @negativeScenarioForDelete
-@getBookingSummaryByValidID
+10. @getBookingSummaryByValidID
-@getBookingSummaryByInvalidID
+11. @getBookingSummaryByInvalidID
-@AuthValidation
+12. @AuthValidation
+13. @e2eBookingFlow

 ## Background
 The application under test is a simple hotel booking website where you can book a room and also send a form with a request.